-Quarantine stations will strive to gain public understanding of the actual conditions of monitoring and guidance on imported foods through such activities as observation tours of quarantine stations for general consumers.
+Quarantine stations endeavor to gain public understanding of the actual conditions of monitoring and guidance on imported foods through activities such as visit tours at quarantine stations for general consumers.

-(6) Other activities necessary for the implementation of monitoring and guidance
+- (6) Other activities necessary for the implementation of monitoring and guidance - (i) Development and skill enhancement of human resources in charge of food safety

-- (i) Development and skill enhancement of human resources in charge of food safety The MHLW will hold seminars and training sessions to improve the knowledge and skills concerning food safety for food sanitation inspectors engaging in monitoring, guidance, testing and inspection of imported foods at quarantine stations. - (ii) Evaluation of tests and inspections of foods carried out by quarantine stations With advice from the MHLW's regional offices, the MHLW will systematically carry out the evaluation of the management of the testing and inspections at quarantine stations and will provide instructions in order to ensure the proper implementation of monitoring inspections and other related operations by quarantine stations.
+The MHLW hold seminars and training sessions to improve the knowledge and skills on food safety for food sanitation inspectors engaging in monitoring inspection and guidance and laboratory testing of imported foods at quarantine stations.

+(ii) Evaluation of tests and inspections of foods carried out by quarantine stations

+With advice from the MHLW's regional offices, the MHLW will systematically carries out the evaluation of the GLP (Good Laboratory Practices) at quarantine stations and provide instructions in order to ensure the proper implementation of monitoring inspections and other related operations by quarantine stations.